Turnham Green

+Turnham Green tube station is on Chiswick Common, the site in 1642 of The Battle of Turnham Green.

 History

 Turnham Green was a village on the main road between London and the west.
 It was recorded as 'Turneham' in 1235 and 'Turnhamgrene' in 1369.

 On 13 November 1642, the Battle of Turnham Green was fought nearby during the First English Civil War resulting in the Parliamentarians blocking the King's advance on London.

 In 1680 the homicidal Philip Herbert, 7th Earl of Pembroke murdered a watchman, William Smeeth, after a drunken evening in the local tavern.
 A similar but far less serious episode in the tavern, the Old Packhorse Inn, in 1795 saw the young Daniel O'Connell arrested for drunken and riotous behaviour.

 From 1912 until its closure in 1959, the Chiswick Empire theatre stood facing the north side of Turnham Green.

 Buildings

 At the eastern end of the green stands Chiswick war memorial.
 It is in the form of a stone obelisk at the top of a flight of five steps, encircled by a metal fence and a yew hedge.
 It was unveiled on 13 November 1921 by the 9th Duke of Devonshire and Arthur Winnington-Ingram, the Bishop of London.
 It is made of Cornish granite.
 It was designed by a local architect, Edward Willis.
 It was given Grade II listed status in 2015.

-In the middle of the green stands the tall Christ Church, Turnham Green, designed in the Gothic revival style by George Gilbert Scott and opened in 1843.
+In the middle of the green stands the tall Christ Church, Turnham Green, designed in the Gothic Revival style by George Gilbert Scott and opened in 1843.
 The chancel was extended in 1887.

 Along the southern side of the green is Heathfield Terrace; its largest buildings are the Italianate 1876 Chiswick Town Hall, designed by W. J. Trehearne, and the former Army and Navy Furniture Repository, built around 1900, and now converted into flats.
 Further west, at the corner with Heathfield Gardens, is the red brick 1913 Turnham Green Church Hall with Arts and Crafts style decoration; it was built here as residents objected to having it in the park beside the church.
 It is now used as a school.
 Facing the southwestern corner of the green is Fromow's Corner, an "attractively detailed" curved red brick building with brick pilasters; a plaque at the corner of the roofline proclaims "Fromow & Sons Estd 1829, Erectd 1889".

 In 2021, Hounslow Council reappraised the Turnham Green Conservation area.
 This is adjacent to the Chiswick High Road conservation area (which is further east), covering the part of the High Road from Chiswick Road in Gunnersbury to the west, via the whole of Turnham Green common and the buildings facing its north side along the High Road, to Clifton Gardens in the east.
 It takes in a substantial area to the south of the common, and was extended in 2019 to include the streets between Sutton Court Road and Duke's Avenue down to the Great West Road.